Caskets, Shrouds & Markers

 Shrouds

 We recommend shrouds - handmade, natural and biodegradable, they can be made at home by a friend, out of a favorite quilt perhaps, or you can find them online and through funeral homes.
+The Funerary Artisans Collective list a number of regional makers, including Jacob Diamond, who makes ice dyed shrouds.

 White Eagle Memorial Preserve Founding Steward Chris Woodcock makes handmade custom shrouds.
 Her base price is $390.
 She works with reclaimed and heirloom materials to create beautiful sturdy shrouds with a back board and straps.
 She can make yours from material which is meaningful to you.
 You can contact her at chris@ekone.org